tgadeliya/cityscapes_segmenation/README.md

 ## Usage
+    Note:All commands use fixed folders to load data,datasets,models etc. For that reason you only need to put names, not pathes.
-  0. Create dataset file that stores information about train/val indices, batch size and location of the data folder.
+  0. Create dataset file that stores information about train/val indices, batch size and  name of the data folder in data/ directory.
         ```python
         python3 make_dataset.py -data_folder cityscapes -name dataset_name -val_percent 0.2 -tr_batch_size 8
         ```